dstroma/PlackX-Framework/README.md

 ### PlackX::Framework::URIx

-The optional PlackX::Framework::URIx module is a subclass of URI::Fast, with some syntactic sugar for manipulating query string.
-It is made available to your request objects through $request->urix (the x is to not confuse it with the Plack::Request uri method).
+The PlackX::Framework::URIx module is a subclass of URI::Fast, with some syntactic sugar for manipulating query string.
+It is made available to your your request objects through $request->urix (the x is to not confuse it with the Plack::Request->uri() method).

 # Why Another Framework?